-Colorado law prohibits operating or being in actual physical control of a vessel while under the influence of drugs or alcohol.
-The term "vessel" includes "every description of watercraft used or capable of being used as a means of transportation of persons and property on the water, other than single-chambered air-inflated devices or seaplanes."
+For purposes of Colorado's BUI law, the term "vessel" includes "every description of watercraft used or capable of being used as a means of transportation of persons and property on the water, other than single-chambered air-inflated devices or seaplanes."

 The consequences of a Colorado BUI generally depend on whether the offender has prior BUI convictions.
 First and repeat-offense BUIs are misdemeanors with the following penalties:

-Judges have the option of suspending all or part of a jail sentence if the offender completes a drug and alcohol education or treatment program and agrees to stay alcohol free for one year.
+Judges have the option of suspending all or part of a jail sentence if the offender completes a drug and alcohol education or treatment program and agrees to stay alcohol-free for one year.
 For a first offense, a judge can suspend the whole sentence.
 But on a repeat offense, a judge can suspend only 55 days of the 60-day minimum sentence.